tosokr/jekyll-theme-chirpy/_posts/2020-02-14-apim-basic-auth-keyvault.md

 	</when>
 </choose>
 ```
-The problem with this approach is that named pairs are verified during the compilation of the policy, meaning that we can't dynamically generate the name of the named pair.
-For this reason, the best approach is to store the user details in a Key Vault secret, where the name of the secret to represent the username and the secret value to represent the password for that user.
+The problem with this approach is that named pairs are verified during the compilation of the policy, meaning that there is no possibility to dynamically generate the name of the named pair (in short words, we can’t have put a variable in {{  }}).
+The solution is to store the user details in a Key Vault secret, where the name of the secret represents the username, and the secret value represents the password for that user.

-1. Lets first set the variables we are going to use in the powershel cmdlets
+1. Set the variables for the powershel cmdlets
 ```powershell
 $subscriptionId="" #subscription to use for the deployment
 $resourceGroupName = "" #name of the resource group